ITINERARY BY DAY

 Day 11: 4000 Islands

-After breakfast, drive north to Pakse airport for your flight.
+Say goodbye to this beautiful region and drive north back to Pakse for your onward flight.